mackcross/prelim_umami/research_design/README.md

 shift in hominin evolution, this may have resulted in positive selection on the TAS1R1 and TAS1R3 genes in the hominin lineage.

-**HYPOTHESIS**
-The first exploration of this topic will use PAML's branch model to evaluate possible selection on the hominin lineage.
-The human branch will be treated as the foreground branch and all other primates will be background branches.
-Given previous research suggesting the importance of meat in human evolution, I developed the following hypothesis:

-H1: TAS1R1 and/or TAS1R3 will show signatures of selection in the human
-lineage, as determined by comparison of the human foreground branch model results and the null model results via a likelihood ratio test.

 ## Primate Lineages
 While these taste receptors transduce umami flavor in humans, research